Solutions

 Other Risk Factors

-Iron deficiency and anemia, pregnancy, diabetes, kidney disease, and peripheral neuropathy are also associated with secondary RLS.
+Iron deficiency and anemia, pregnancy, diabetes, chronic kidney disease, and peripheral vascular disease are also risk factors for secondary RLS.

 Therapeutics Development of RLS